codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do nurses carry around red crayons?
-Sometimes they need to draw blood.
+What does a pirate pay for his corn?
+A buccaneer!

 ## Daily Trivia

-What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
+Dutch computer scientist Mark Overmars is known for creating which game development engine?
- 1. Skylake
+ 1. Torque 2D
- 2. Sandy Bridge
+ 2. Game Maker
- 3. Coffee Lake
+ 3. Stencyl
- 4. Broadwell
+ 4. Construct

 <details>
   <summary>Answer</summary>
-  Coffee Lake
+  Game Maker
 </details>

 ## Home Server Up-Time

-Its been **19 days** since this server shutdown
+Its been **20 days** since this server shutdown